 For this reason, many options markets have developed Request for Quote (RFQ) functionality, allowing users of the marketplace to specifically ‘request’ the options they wish to trade, and await a direct response from a Liquidity Provider.
 This will allow the LP time to consult their options pricing models and other data which may be available in the marketplace, in order to accurately price the option.
 Using an RFQ system therefore does away with the need for an LP to continuously update their options pricing models, and publicly ‘autoquote’.
 The added benefit for the B2B marketplace operator is you have immediately removed two potential technical challenges – that of performance and capacity to deal with multiple LPs pumping out options pricing, and the challenge of representing this data on a GUI.
 Furthermore, an RFQ platform has the added benefit of allowing the Liquidity Provider to quote for ‘package trades’ or strategies, as one single price, significantly simplifying the client experience.
 Clients may also want to wait a specified time in order to compare quotes across multiple LPs, a further enhancement to the RFQ experience.

 In the above example, a client has Requested for Quotes from multiple liquidity providers in Swap markets in Henry Hub (the benchmark seen in the screenshot above) and Put Options on ICE Brent.
 The efficiency of the RFQ platform lies in the fact that it allows the client to specify the exact term and tenor of their desired hedge position; meanwhile the platform provider (in this case NovaFori) has achieved a significant saving in screen real estate, capacity and performance.
-An example of the interface and case study specifications can be found here: https://www.novafori.com/case-studies/novafori
+Here you can find an example of the interface and case study specifications.

 About NovaFori Marketplace Solutions